quarantyne/quarantyne/README.md

 "2018-10-20T18:41:17.834-0700" [main] INFO com.quarantyne.proxy.Main - ==> admin   @ http://127.0.0.1:3231
 ```

 You are all set!
-The default configuration Quarantyne at
+The default configuration runs Quarantyne on
 http://127.0.0.1:8080, and proxies traffic to http://httpbin.org.

 Send a few requests to http://127.0.0.1:8080/headers via various means, and